G-Research/spark-dgraph-connector/README.md

 ## Testing

-Some unit tests require a Dgraph cluster running at `localhost:9080`.
+Some unit tests require a Dgraph (≥20.03.3) cluster running at `localhost:9080`.
 It has to be set up as described in the [Examples](#examples) section.
 If that cluster is not running, the unit tests will launch and set up such a cluster for you.
 This requires `docker` to be installed on your machine and will make the tests take longer.
 If you run those tests frequently it is recommended you run the cluster setup yourself.

+You can set the Dgraph version that is started automatically by setting environment variable `DGRAPH_TEST_CLUSTER_VERSION`.
+The default version is defined in `uk.co.gresearch.spark.dgraph.DgraphTestCluster.DgraphDefaultVersion`.